This is the list of characters from the Marvel comic book series Runaways. Beware of unmarked spoilers.

 A pair of dark magicians who are abducted by the Gibborim on their wedding day.
 Tina wields the Staff of One, which is taken by Nico.
 Robert is usually seen reading a spellbook when casting magic.
 According to the Witchbreaker, Robert fought something called his "Grimshape" by the time he was Nico's age.
 The Minorus were somehow acquainted with a Monk Theppie, a.k.a.
 "Mother," a male magician who worked for the California Witchcraft Community and coveted the Staff of One.

-Ethnic Magician: Averted.
+- Ethnic Magician: Played with.
 Though the Minorus are Japanese, their powers are not derived from Japanese culture.
 An ancestor from the 20th century, though, sports a Miko-inspired costume.

 The six-toed giants that create the Pride in order to gain sacrificed human souls, regain their power, and eventually purge the Earth of humanity.
 They are the Half-Human Hybrid descendants of fallen angels.
 When Molly Hayes frees a sacrificed soul and stops the Rite of Thunder, the Gibborim turn against the Pride, killing them and Alex.
 Both 1980's Geoffrey Wilder and Chase Stein later seek their help in resurrecting deceased loved ones for which the cost is one human sacrifice.
 Wilder tries and fails while Chase tries to sacrifice himself.
 Unable to gain sufficient human souls, the Gibborim fade from Earth to The Nothing After Death.
 They run into Alex, who speculates that they, like him, did evil things in the hope that their father would be proud of them.